bkesterbyld/maroon-potato/src/pages/index.md

       - title: ERP Mirroring
         title_align: left
         content: >-
-          Aggregating disparate ERP and corporate data to power new eCommerce and product site features is time consuming and costly.
+          Aggregating disparate corporate data to power new eCommerce and product site features is time consuming and costly.
 Above provides an easy aggregation and transformation layer that can serve new apps and components quickly.
         content_align: left
         actions: []
         actions_align: left